CamiloMM/Noumena/README.md

 ### `count`

 Similar to how data-less elements will contain an auto-incrementing number indicating how many such events have happened, events with a data object will contain a `count` key indicating how many duplicates of the same event have been recorded.
-This is not always calculated, the idea is to trade off space for speed when required.
+This is calculated by matching an indexed hash of the object.

 ##### Note